interactions-py/template/README.md

 # interactions.py-boilerplate
 <h3 align=center>Python boilerplate template for the interactions.py Discord API wrapper</h3>
-<p align=center>A stripped down fork from contributions found in <a href="https://github.com/savioxavier/repo-finder-bot">savioxavier/repo-finder-bot</a></p>
 <hr>

 <table>
     <tr>
     <td>
-        <b>Currently, this branch is on 4.0.1-unstable.
-Be warned, some code may not work as intended and is still actively being worked on.
-To switch to a different version, check the branches</b>
+        <b>Version 4.1 has finally been released!</b> And with it comes many improvements, bug fixes, features, and more.
     </td>
     </tr>
     <tr>
     <td>
-        If you encounter issues, open an issue in <a href="https://github.com/V3ntus/discord-py-interactions_boilerplate/issues">this repo</a>
-      or in <a href="https://github.com/goverfl0w/discord-interactions/issues">goverfl0w/discord-interactions</a>
+        All version branches in this repo are considered in-development unless merged into `main` branch
     </td>
     </tr>
+    <tr><td>
+        Status: `in-development`
+    </td></tr>
 </table>

 ![image](https://user-images.githubusercontent.com/29584664/149206003-31a184ad-89e2-4481-978b-129cdebb892f.png)

 # Overview
-*As of discord-py-interactions v4.0.1, cog support is still in a planned stage and not supported.
-Until they are added, command modules will be in place of cogs*
+*Native cog support is now here with v4.1.0!*
 > `main.py:`
-- A custom, dynamic command module loader is present.
-Write a command module following the `template.py` in `/cogs/`, place it in the `/cogs/` directory, and it will automatically be loaded when the bot boots.
+- A custom, dynamic cog loader is present.
+Write a cog following the `template.py` in `/cogs/`, place it in the `/cogs/` directory, and it will automatically be loaded when the bot boots.
 - Utilizes the logging library and implements an easy to use custom logger and formatter.
 All you need to do is call `initLogger("script_name")` in a module, and log configuration is taken care of for you.
 - Alongside the custom logging utility, exception handling is present and proper debug levels exist.
 You can configure the level to your liking in `config.py`.